 Investment Return performance measure changes also require review by the Board's investment consultant prior to approval and integration into the plan.
-The Chief Operating Investment Officer serves as the coordinator for and the independent check in this process by overseeing the review of performance measures for consistency with established performance objectives, investment policies and compliance procedures.
+The Chief Operating Investment Officer serves as the independent check in this process by overseeing the review of performance measures for consistency with established performance objectives, investment policies and compliance procedures.